-Information provided by the BLS about market research analysts, which could include public opinion analysts, shows that job growth in this area is expected to be 19% from 2014 to 2024.
-Market research analysts earned an annual average salary of $70,030 as of May 2015.
+Information provided by the BLS about market research analysts, which could include public opinion analysts, shows that job growth in this area is expected to be 20% from 2018 to 2028, much faster than the average.
+Market research analysts earned an annual average salary of $70,960 as of May 2018.

 Political sociologists research economic, political and social groups, while policy analysts study the effect current programs have on society.
 Public opinion analysts conduct interviews and surveys to gather information for politicians, corporations and government officials.
 All of the information political sociologists gather through research can be used to influence companies and politicians in terms of their view of public policies and existing programs and can help determine if new programs or policies are needed.